 “No product is an island.
-A product is more than the product.
+A product is more than a product.
 It is a cohesive, integrated set of experiences.
-Think through all of the stages of a product or service – from initial intentions through final reflections, from first usage to help, service, and maintenance.
+Think through all of the stages of a product or service – from initial intentions through final reflections, from the first usage to help, service, and maintenance.
 Make them all work together seamlessly.” — Don Norman, inventor of the term “User Experience”

 According to Interaction Design Foundation, UX is the process design of the acquisition and integration of the product, which includes branding, design, usability, and function.
 It describes how, when, why and how people feel about their experience while interacting with a product.

-The iPhone is an example of a product that provides great user experience.
+The iPhone is an example of a product that provides a great user experience.
 Acquiring, owning, troubleshooting, and of course, consuming the product were all parts of the design process of the iPhone.

 In copywriting, you always have a purpose in mind, and that is to persuade your readers to buy your product or service.
 Copywriting provides people with decision-making clarity when they interact with that product.